Seanny123/seanaubin.github.io/content/post/2017-04-28-StackExchange-for-Open-Science.md

 +++
-title = "StackExchange for Open Science" subtitle = "Why it’s worth answering your own questions in public" date = "2017-04-28" categories = ["Academia", "Communities", "Software"]
+title = "StackExchange for Open Science" subtitle = "It’s worth answering your own questions in public" date = "2017-04-28" categories = ["Academia", "Communities", "Software"]
 +++

-The next time you have to figure something out, to make sure you understand it, leave a question/answer pair on the [relevant StackExchange](https://stackexchange.com/sites#science-traffic).
-Why?
-I’LL TELL YOU WHY!
+The next time you have to figure something out, to make sure you understand it, leave a question/answer pair on the [StackExchange dedicated to your branch of science](https://stackexchange.com/sites#science-traffic).

 ## You’re helping yourself the most

-You take notes anyways and the best way to remember something is to restructure the knowledge you’re trying to store.
-Might as well write the notes in public so other people can read them and jump in on your trail of reasoning.
+When taking notes, the best way is to restructure the knowledge you’re trying to store.
+Writing the notes in public so other people can read them and jump in on your trail of reasoning forces you to do this restructuring.
 And by “other people”, I include your future self who’s forgotten you even had the question in the first place.

 ## It will make you a better writer

 In my experience, the difference between a good writer and a bad one is how much feedback they’ve gotten.
 On StackExchange, [people are incentivized to suggest edits to your question](https://meta.stackexchange.com/help/editing).
-These edits are reviewed by the community, so it’s common to revisit your question later and find it greatly improved, along with explanations of the improvements.
+These edits are then reviewed by the community.
+Consequently, it’s common to revisit your question and find it greatly improved with carefully explained edits you can learn from.

 ## Everyone will be nice